- Patients have a legal right to request access to their medical records and this has been the case for many years.

 The ICO's guidance also confirms that: 'You are expected to give the individual additional information to aid their understanding, if the requested personal data is not in a form that they can easily understand.
 However, this is not meant to be onerous and you are not expected to translate information or decipher unintelligible written notes.

-In relation to medical records this may require acronyms to be spelled out or medical jargon to be explained in lay terms.
+In relation to medical records this may mean spelling acronyms or explaining medical jargon in lay terms.
 You should also be prepared to explain diagnoses and treatments in more detail.